“Perhaps love is the process of my leading you gently back to yourself.”

 When the Protectors bear witness to the healing of the Exile and witness its return to its natural state, the Protectors no longer feel compelled to be in their extreme roles of protecting the Exile.
 There is no longer anything to protect.

-So healing the Exile also frees up the Protector parts to release their burdens and their extreme roles of over functioning in the system.
-They no longer need to hijack the Self in an effort to manage the system.
+In this way, healing the Exile also frees up the Protector parts to release their burdens and their extreme roles of over functioning in the system.
+They no longer need to hijack – or blend with – the Self in an effort to manage the system.
 They have also gotten to witness the deep, healing powers of the Self and have established a sense of trust in the Self.
 So they are now much more willing to step back and allow the authentic Self to lead the system.
 The Protectors thus get to rest from the very hard work they’ve been doing in the system for ages.
 And they get to return to their natural state and functioning in the system, again increasing the harmony of the system as a whole.
 And the client gets to experience the sense of wellbeing that comes from exercising Self leadership.

 In the IFS model, this healing does not happen between the therapist’s Self and the clients parts.
 This healing happens between the client’s Self and the client’s parts.
 It is when the client is coming from Self or is engaging a lot of “Self-Energy” can the client’s Self bring healing to the parts.